kourikjl/project/codebook.md

 ### Tidydata.txt is

 * 180 rows (observations) by 68 columns delimited by a space

 * A row summarizes the measurements for each combination of subject ID (participant) and activity (e.g. Walking) measurements.

+* Variable names were reduced from 561 by searching for, and saving, variables that contained "mean()" or "std()".
+Note that variables containing meanFreq(), or other variations beyond "mean()" and "std()", would not be selected or saved.

- * Variable names have () removed and have been converted to lowercase
+* Variable names have been converted to lowercase

- * Tidydata has the following columns/headings:
+####Tidydata has the following columns/headings:

 subject...............
 Subject ID range 1 - 30
 activity...............
 Valid activities are WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING

-The remaining variables contain the mean of all means or standard deviation.
+The remaining variables contain the mean of all means or standard deviations reported.
 Variable names indicate mean for mean and std for standard deviation.

+Measurement: The means and standard deviations were captured at a constant rate of 50 Hz.
+Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
+Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.

 tbodyacc-mean-x
 tbodyacc-mean-y